Curling-Seattle/drupal9gcc/INSTALL.md

 OPTIONS` section and fill in the host from the MYSQL_HOST variable (don't use 'localhost').
 Select 'Save and Continue'.

-At this point, you'll either get an error that Drupal could not connect to the database or a message that says 'Drupal already installed'.
+At this point, you'll either get a) an error that Drupal could not connect to the database, b) the Configure site dialog, or c) a message that says 'Drupal already installed'.
 The latter means you are successful and can select 'View your existing site' to continue.
 If you get the database error, check the values you entered for the database connection carefully.
 Any errors here will prevent using the pre-configured database.
 After correcting, try again.
+If you get the Configure site dialog, go ahead and fill in these values:

+  - Site name: test.curlingseattle
+  - Site email address: info@test.curlingseattle
+  - Username: admin
+  - Password: _some password that you will remember_
+  - User email address: info@test.curlingseattle

 9. Install the next.js modules